Signs of a Miscarriage

 Recurrent Miscarriage

-'Recurrent' is diagnosed if there is a history of 3 or more pregnancy losses.
-At this point, it's advices that both partners undergo genetic testing to determine a possible cause of miscarriage.
+'Recurrent' is diagnosed if there is a history of 2 or more pregnancy losses.
+Once this particular diagnosis is reached, it's advised that both partners undergo genetic testing to determine a possible cause of miscarriage.
 Moreover, the couple may need undergoing care if a chronic problem presents.
-Typically hormonal causes are the most prevalent and may involve the ovary, placenta or thyroid.
-Diseases also involved with recurrent miscarriage include: hypothyroidism, hyperthyroidism, PCOS, type 2 diabetes, gynecological disease (ie. endometriosis) and intestinal disorders (ie. IBS).
-It's recommended that couples stop trying for about 3-6 cycles - to determine a cause and seek treatment for it.

 Medical Treatment: Determine a cause, chromosomal evaluation of both parents.